 For families with lower incomes claiming basic child benefits, there are additional income thresholds that determine eligibility for the grant, which are structured based on the number of children and whether the claimant is single or part of a couple.

-Aside from the ECO scheme, the Home Energy Scotland Grant and Loan Scheme offers financial assistance for solar panel installations, including partial non-repayable grants and interest-free loans.
+Aside from the ECO scheme, the Home Energy Scotland Grant and Loan Scheme offers financial assistance for energy-efficient home improvements, including interest-free loans.
+It’s worth noting, however, that the scheme is now closed for traditional solar PV installation funding.

 Funding options for solar technology include: